Healthy Pumpkin Cream Cheese Muffins

 This year I decided to switch it up and make pumpkin muffins with cream cheese filling.
 The base of the recipe is identical to my chocolate chip pumpkin muffins.
 It’s my all-time favorite pumpkin batter recipe.

-Made with white whole wheat flour, coconut oil, mashed up bananas, canned pumpkin, and pumpkin pie spice.
-Mashed up bananas are the secret ingredient that makes these muffins incredibly moist.
+Made with white whole wheat flour, coconut oil, mashed-up bananas, canned pumpkin, and pumpkin pie spice.
+Bananas are the secret ingredient that makes these muffins incredibly moist.

 Now combined with a cream cheese filling, these muffins are perfectly sweet, a little creamy, and make the perfect treat for fall!

 The cream cheese layer is only two ingredients: cream cheese and honey.
 Not too overly sweet or complicated.
 Serve them warm while the cream cheese is still a little gooey and soft.
 You won’t regret it.